Introduction to Smaller Church Monuments

 Example of reclining Elizabethan figure, and kneeler facing forwards.

-We do have some figures of the period which are similar in terms of physique and sculptural treatment and clothing and painting, but who are not kneelers.
+We do have some figures of the Elizabethan period which are similar in terms of physique and sculptural treatment and clothing and painting, but who are not kneelers.
 They may face the viewer as portrait busts, or lie or recline alone or in couples.
-We might reasonably term them Elizabethan.

 Tight lettering on an unornamented panel, late 17th Century.

-At the much more humble end of the scale, spanning almost all of the 17th Century are plain monumental slabs of marble or stone with no border or carving, but simply inscribed lettering packed very close over the whole surface – often there is almost no margin at the edge of the slab.
-Perhaps some of these were once surrounded with rich borders, and the inscriptions are all that survive, but it seems generally less likely.
+At the much more humble end of the scale, spanning almost all of the 17th Century are plain monumental slabs of marble or stone with no border or carving, but simply inscribed lettering packed very close over the whole surface - often there is almost no margin at the edge of the slab.
+Some of these were once surrounded with rich borders, and the inscriptions are all that survive.

 Baroque church monument of the 17th Century.

-Here is one, still grand enough, in St James Garlickhythe, to the memory of Seagrave Chamberlain, who died in 1675.
+Here is one of these panel monuments, still grand enough, in St James Garlickhythe, to the memory of Seagrave Chamberlain, who died in 1675.
 It is of the era of Wren, and like a Wren church, it is baroque.
 The inscription is on a central rectangular panel.
 Around it are the classical elements of pilasters to the sides, pediment on the top, shelf as a base, and an apron below.
-But the side pilasters are curved and curly, hardly pilasters at all, decorated with carve leaves and flowers.
-The pediment is curved, and broken in the centre (although the terms are used fairly casually, strictly speaking a ‘broken pediment’ is broken at the top, as here, and an ‘open pediment’ is open at the bottom, so that its bottom shelf has the centre or all of it missing).
-The part below the lower shelf – the apron – has a carved cherub’s head and festoons of flowers.
+But the side pilasters are curved and curly, hardly pilasters at all, decorated with carved leaves and flowers.
+The pediment is curved, and broken in the centre (although the terms are used fairly casually, strictly speaking a 'broken pediment' is broken at the top, as here, and an 'open pediment' is open at the bottom, so that its bottom shelf has the centre or all of it missing).
+On this example, the part below the lower shelf - the apron - has a carved cherub's head and festoons of flowers.

 Example of the Classical monument: John Berry, d.1689.

 At the more austerely Classical end of the scale is this one in the church of St Dunstan's Stepney, to John Berry, d.1689, so rather early for the type, with a central wigged bust of the deceased in front of a strictly Classical niche.
-The side pilasters are Doric, and the entablature above has recessed parts to the sides, called ‘receding’ – receding pilasters become very common in such monuments.
+The side pilasters are Doric, and the entablature above has recessed parts to the sides, termed 'receding' - receding pilasters become very common in such monuments.
 Above is a severe pediment, containing nothing - for excess decoration is here seen as frivolous.
-The bust stands on the top of a further curved pediment, with the inscription underneath, below a succession of layers each with head and foot in strict proportion.
-The only sculptural decoration other than the bust itself is the little bracket at the base below the shallow, curved apron, which is carved as a bunch of grapes enclosed by a leaf, and the shellike structures to left and right of the inscription.
+The bust stands on the top of a further curved pediment, with the inscription underneath, below a succession of layers each with 'head' and 'foot' in proportion.
+The only sculptural decoration other than the bust itself is the little bracket at the base below the shallow, curved apron, which is carved as what looks like a bunch of grapes enclosed by a leaf, and the shellike structures to left and right of the inscription.

-We see both of these types – the more Baroque wall plaque and the more severely Classical one – throughout the 17th and 18th Centuries, with the Baroque being rather less favoured as the decades go by.
+We see both of these types - the more Baroque wall plaque and the more severely Classical one - throughout the 17th and 18th Centuries, with the Baroque dominating earlier, and being successfully less favoured as the decades go by.
 Above are some examples of the more strictly Classical tendency.
 The compositions are cleanly rectangular, with pilasters to the sides (including the far left one having receding pilasters), and upper and lower shelves, and nothing fanciful.
 The example with a figure is by Flaxman, a master of the cool, unexaggerated correct Classical.
 In this case, the pilasters are reduced to the sides of a rectangular frame.
 Above is a plain pediment.
-The other three cases have a flat top and a small Greek pot at the summit; the case on the far right may once have had that pot within a pediment.
-The example second from left has a Classical apron below.
+The other three cases have a flat top and a small Greek pot at the summit - in principle a funereal urn, but we shall stick to 'pot' The example second from left has a Classical apron below with rather more carving (click to enlarge and see it properly).

 17th and 18th Century Classical monuments - tendency to the Baroque.

 There are other variants.
-Not particularly frequently we find an entire monument based upon a pillar, which like as not will have the inscription on the pillar itself.
+Not particularly frequently we find an entire monument based upon a pillar, like as not with the inscription on the pillar itself.
 More frequent, but deriving from the Baroque, is the monument with instead of a pediment at the top, an obelisk.
 The obelisk recollects Ancient Egypt, long associated with the Necropolis and the reverence for death (see pictures lower down page).
-Though obelisks, usually as backings rather than free-standing elements of a monument, appear from the end of the 17th Century to the 19th Century, they seem to be most frequently found in memorials of the latter half of the 18th Century (see this page for lots on obelisk monuments).
+Though obelisks, usually as backings rather than free-standing elements of a monument, appear from the end of the 17th Century to the 19th Century, they areost frequently found in memorials of the latter half of the 18th Century (see this page for lots on obelisk monuments).

 Church monuments based upon circular or oval compositions.